baggepinnen/ControlSystemIdentification.jl/docs/src/ss.md

 ### Arguments
 The algorithm has several options:
 - The optimization is by default started with an initial guess provided by [`subspaceid`](@ref), but this can be overridden by providing an initial guess to [`newpem`](@ref) using the keyword argument `sys0`.
 - `focus` determines the focus of the model fit.
 The default is `:prediction` which minimizes the prediction error.
-If this choice produces an unstable model for a stable system, or the simmulation performance is poor, `focus = :simulation` may be a better choice.
+If this choice produces an unstable model for a stable system, or the simulation performance is poor, `focus = :simulation` may be a better choice.
 - A regularizer may be provided using the keyword argument `regularizer`.
 - A stable model may be enforced using `stable = true`.
 - The ``D`` matrix may be forced to be zero using `zeroD = true`.